Getting back to life:

 Rest and recovery are just as important as re-introducing exercise.
 Give your body time to recover so you can return to it safely.

-4. Work On Your Balance to avoid injury
+4. Work On Your Balance

 This might not be something that comes to mind right away, but doing exercises to improve your balance in turn will improve your posture AND strengthen your core – which is essential to exercise safely.